cviche/NeedToDo/README.md

 ### `npm start` `cd backend` `node server.js`

 This runs the frontend and backend.\
-You will also need to setup environment variables for the database that you will use in the backend folder.\
+You will also need to setup environment variables for the database that you will use in the backend folder and pages folder (src/pages).\
 Once that is done, you can use the app should be running!

 ## References